wanman/mailcow/README.md

 I recommend to use `/etc/fail2ban/jail.local` to add or modify the configuration.
 `jail.local` has higher priority than `jail.conf`.

-## Postfixadmin
-The file "config.local.php" is copied to the target directory `/var/www/mail/pfadmin`.
-Some parameters like "domain.tld" are dummies and replaced by the installer.

-You can change some of these values to fit your personal needs by just editing or adding them to this file.
-All values inside "config.local.php" override the global configuration file (`config.inc.php`) of Postfixadmin.
-No need to reload any service afterwards.

 **Default quotas in MiB**

 ## Dovecot